seviedim/auto-book-index-marginal-headings-summaries-qna/README.md

 # Book Indexing, Marginalities, and Q/A with Large Language Models

-This project implements automated book indexing, marginality (heading) generation, and question/answering using a Greek fine-tuned large language model.
+This project implements automated book processing with the following steps, using a Greek fine-tuned large language model.
+**This is my thesis project.**

 ## Model

-Uses `meltemi_q8`, a quantized (8-bit) version of Meltemi-7B-Instruct v1.5, run locally via Ollama API for privacy.
+Uses `meltemi_q8`, a quantized (8-bit) version of Meltemi-7B-Instruct v1.5, run locally via the Ollama API for privacy and autonomy.

-## What it does
+## Workflow

-- Extracts sections from PDFs
+1. Extract text from PDFs
-- Summarizes sections and creates headings
+2. Create an index of key concepts
+3. Generate marginal headings per paragraph
+4. Summarize sections of the book
-- Generates 2 question/answer pairs per section
+5. Generate question/answer pairs per section
+6. Evaluate the quality of generated summaries and Q/A pairs

+## Outputs

-- Saves results as CSV and TXT files
+Results are saved as CSV and TXT files.

 ## Requirements

 - Python 3.10+
 - See `requirements.txt` for required packages
 - Ollama API installed and running locally

 ## How to use

-Run the Python scripts with your input PDFs.
+Run the scripts sequentially on your input PDFs to process the book following the steps above, including evaluation.